Jeoparty/protocols/serial_commnunication.md

 # Serial communication

 ## Handshake
 The Arduino will reset itself upon establishing a serial connection.
 After the successfull reset the arduino will sent `00 42` followed by one byte indicating the protocol version (currently `00`).
 The mediator responds with `13 37`.
+The arduino should now send one byte containing the number of connected buzzers followed by a list of the ids of the connected buzzer (each one byte long).

 ## Opcodes

 ### 00 - Serial ready
 **Sender** *arduino*
-TODO
+**Payload length** *2*
+Sent by the arduino after booting.
+It must be followed by `42` and one byte indicating the protocol version.

 ### 01 - Reset
 **Sender** *both*